aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 discard f = unGiftQ @(Hold c) @c $ unsafeCoerce (Gift @(Optionally c) f)
 ```

-> __NOTE__ This way we could also define `resolve` to turn `Hold c => c` into `Optionally c`, but
+> __NOTE__ This way we could also define `resolve` to turn `Hold c => c` into `Optionally c`, but it would have an
-> `resolve` would have an unpredictible semantic, e.g. `Show a` wouldn't imply `Optionally (Show [a])`,
-> so I omit it here.
+> unpredictible behaviour, e.g. `Show a` wouldn't imply `Optionally (Show [a])`, so I prefer to omit it here.

-# Dangers of `Hold c => c`
+# Dangers of Hold c => c

-Playing with this I found some interesting thing: how do you think, what would ghc say if we would
+Playing with the implementation, I found some interesting case: what do you think would ghc say if we would write
-write incorrect version of `tryShow` like that
+incorrect version of `tryShow` like this

 ```haskell
 tryShow :: forall a .
 Optionally (Show a) => a -> String
 tryShow = show
 ```

-You would probably expect this function to give `Could not deduce (Show a) ...` error, but this code
+You probably would expect this function to give `Could not deduce (Show a) ...` error, but in fact this code typechecks
-actually typechecks and with `main` above prints
+and with `main` above prints

 ```haskell
 "True"
 optionally-example: <<loop>>
 ```

-I was pretty confused by this but after some struggling I found that given constraint `Hold c => c`
+This was really confusing but after some struggling I found out that given the constraint `Hold c => c` ghc willingly
-ghc can easily derive `c`!
+derives `c`!
 Using that trick we can "prove" absolutely anything with code like

 ```haskell
 class c => Hold c where